-The rights and obligations of the General Partner and the Limited Partners are governed by the Limited Partnership Agreement made as of March 1, 2017 among the General Partner, the Founding Limited Partner and all persons who subscribe for LP Units establishing the Limited Partnership.
+The rights and obligations of the General Partner and the Limited Partners are governed by the Limited Partnership Agreement.
 The following is a summary of all of the material provisions of the Limited Partnership Agreement.
-This summary does not purport to be complete and reference should be to the Limited Partnership Agreement itself, a copy of which is available from the General Partner/Manager.
+This summary does not purport to be complete and reference should be to the Limited Partnership Agreement itself, a copy of which is available from the General Partner.